Myeloproliferative Neoplasms

 Genetics

-• CML is characterized by a 9:22 translocation (the Philadelphia chromosome) resulting in the oncogenic BCR-ABL1 fusion gene.
-The BCR-ABL1 fusion protein is a constitutively active tyrosine kinase leading to cell proliferation, particularly of granulocytes.
+• CML is characterized by a 9:22 translocation (the Philadelphia chromosome) resulting in the oncogenic BCR-ABL1 fusion gene producing the constitutively active tyrosine kinase leading to cell proliferation, particularly of granulocytes.

 • PV, ET, and PMF share “driver” mutations, most often of JAK2, MPL, and CALR genes, that activate hematopoiesis.
 Mutation in one of these three genes is found in >90% of BCR-ABL negative MPNs.

-• Janus kinase 2 (JAK2) mutations: JAK2 specifically regulates hematopoiesis via erythropoietin (EPO), GM-CSF, thrombopoietin, growth hormone, leptin, IL-3, and IL-5 signaling (1).
+• Janus kinase 2 (JAK2) mutations: JAK2 specifically regulates hematopoiesis via erythropoietin (EPO), GM-CSF, thrombopoietin, growth hormone, leptin, and IL-3 and IL-5 signaling (1).
 Mutations constitutively activating the JAK2 protein lead to cell proliferation and prolonged survival.

 • JAK2 V617F mutations: 95% of PV, 55% of ET, and 65% of PMF cases (1)